 Regulatory Risk is the risk the Company faces by not complying with the relevant Laws and Directives issued by its supervisory authority, the CySEC.
 If materialized, Regulatory Risk could trigger the effects of Reputation and Strategic Risk.
-The Company has documented procedures and policies based on the requirements of relevant Laws and Directives issued by the CySEC.
-Compliance with these procedures and policies are further assessed and reviewed by the Company's Internal Auditors and Compliance Officer and suggestions for improvement are implemented by management.
-The Internal Auditors evaluate and test the effectiveness of the Company's control framework at least annually.
+The Company has documented procedures and policies based on the requirements of the relevant Laws and Directives.
+Compliance with these procedures and policies are further assessed and reviewed by the Company's Internal Auditor and Compliance Officer and suggestions for improvement are implemented by management.
+The Internal Auditor evaluates and tests the effectiveness of the Company's control framework at least annually.